 University of Georgia.
 (2000).

 Teaching reading and functional writing to adults with learning disabilities—Basic level.
 (Video).
 Athens, GA: PBS Adult Learning Service.
 This two-hour video is the first of two PBS satellite events taking an integrated approach to teaching reading and writing to adults with learning disabilities.
 Demonstration lesson of the Wilson Reading System® with a group of adults is included.

 Wake Forest University.
 (2002).

 Pre- and post-intervention test data was analyzed by Wake Forest University Bowman School of Medicine.
 Results indicated that there was improvement across all Woodcock Reading Mastery subtests.
-Students with decoding deficits showed reading growth after 60 hours of direct, multisensory, structured language teaching with WRS.
+Students with decoding deficits showed reading growth after 60 hours of direct, multisensory structured language teaching with the Wilson Reading System® (WRS).
 Word Attack subtests yielded an 11-point average improvement in age-referenced standards scores.
 WRS students showed a 5.78 standard score gain in the Total Reading Cluster after only 60 lessons.
 It was also found that the program is effective in urban schools, and that older students benefited from WRS intervention as much as younger students.

 Duff, D., Stebbins, M. S., Stormont, M., Lembke, E. S., & Wilson, D. J. (2016).